steveharnell/DaVinci-Resolve-Render-Check/README.md

 The **Gap Detection** feature analyzes OCN clip names for missing numbers within each roll, catching dropped or missing camera files that the filename/duration comparison wouldn't surface.

 **How It Works:**
-1. Parses each clip name into a *roll* and *clip number* using three ordered patterns covering the major cinema and mobile camera conventions
+1. Parses each clip name into a *roll* and *clip number* using four ordered patterns covering the major cinema and mobile camera conventions
 2. Counts how many clips share each potential *stem* (roll with a trailing `_digits` segment stripped) and collapses timestamped roll variants to their stem when 2+ clips agree
 3. For each group with 2 or more clips, finds gaps between the minimum and maximum clip number and reports them
 4. Lists any clips whose naming couldn't be parsed so you can verify nothing was silently skipped